 ‘was covered over with paper; the smell from the basket [being] very offfensive’

-The Doctor on this occasion making his escape, taking the opportunity to run off when the hamper was being opened.
+The Doctor on this occasion made his escape, taking the opportunity to run off when the hamper was being opened.

 The Picadilly Incident